Internet Privacy and Security

 For the purposes of this policy, the following definitions apply:

-Government: The state which includes the state of Montana or any office, department, agency, authority, commission, board, institution, hospital, college, university, or other instrumentality of the state and political subdivisions of the state which includes any county, city, municipal corporation, school district, or other political subdivision or public corporation.
+- The state which includes the state of Montana or any office, department, agency, authority, commission, board, institution, hospital, college, university, or other instrumentality of the state and political subdivisions of the state which includes any county, city, municipal corporation, school district, or other political subdivision or public corporation.

-Personally identifiable information: means individually identifiable information about an individual collected online, including:
+Means individually identifiable information about an individual collected online, including:

 This policy was created by ITSD after the enactment of HB 281 and presented for approval to the Electronic Government Advisory Council.